kubernetes/enhancements/keps/sig-architecture/2019-03-19-go-modules.md

 2. tag major versions on every `kubernetes/kubernetes` release (similar to what client-go does), and use semantic import versioning

     * consumers
-      * published modules import as a consistent version (e.g. `v15.0.0`)
+      * GOPATH consumers
+        * import `k8s.io/apimachinery/...` (as they do today)
+        * are limited to a single copy of kubernetes libraries among all dependencies (as they are today)
-      * `go get` behavior (e.g. `go get client-go@v15.0.0`):
+        * `go get` behavior (e.g. `go get client-go`):
-        * uses referenced version of `k8s.io/...` dependencies
+          * uses latest commits of transitive `k8s.io/...` dependencies (likely to break, as today)
-        * uses referenced commit of transitive non-module-based dependencies (unless overridden by top-level module or conflicting peers)
+          * uses latest commits of transitive non-module-based dependencies (likely to break, as today)
-      * GOPATH consumers import `k8s.io/apimachinery/...` (as they do today)? (needs research to verify the internal versioned imports can build in GOPATH mode)
+      * module-based consumers
+        * reference published modules versions as a consistent `vX.y.z` version (e.g. `v15.0.0`)
-      * module-based consumers import `k8s.io/apimachinery/v15/...`
+        * import `k8s.io/apimachinery/v15/...` (have to rewrite kubernetes component imports on every major version bump)
-      * module-based consumers can have multiple copies of kubernetes libraries (though non-module transitive dependencies could still conflict)
+        * can have multiple copies of kubernetes libraries (though non-semantic-import-version transitive dependencies could still conflict)
+        * `go get` behavior (e.g. `GO111MODULE=on go get client-go@v15.0.0`):
+          * uses transitive `k8s.io/{component}/v15/...` dependencies
+          * uses go.mod-referenced versions of transitive non-module-based dependencies (unless overridden by top-level module, or conflicting peers referencing later versions)
     * kubernetes tooling
-      * requires rewriting all `k8s.io/{component}/vX/...` imports at the start of each release
+      * requires rewriting all `k8s.io/{component}/...` imports to `k8s.io/{component}/vX/...` at the start of each release
       * requires updating code generation scripts to generate versioned imports for `k8s.io/{api,apimachinery,client-go}`, etc
-      * might require changes to build scripts to include version in built package path (needs research to verify)
     * compatibility implications
       * allows breaking go changes in each kubernetes "minor" release
       * no breaking go changes are allowed in a kubernetes patch releases (need tooling to enforce this)